-Primary Features: Gantry Crane Operation and Maintenance Area

-Drainage Area: 3.75 acres
+Primary Features: Gantry Crane Operation and Maintenance Area Drainage Area: 11.47 acres (11.28 acres within PAG boundary and 0.19 acres of IP&E - site) Imperviousness: High

-Imperviousness: High

-Drainage Area 3 is located along the wharf directly to the southeast of the EQMR facilities.
-The gantry cranes in this area operate along a track system that fronts the wharf (Figure 4 of Appendix A).
-Due to their size and configuration, the gantry cranes cannot be moved to the EQMR facilities for repair.
+Drainage Area 4 (Figure 4) is located along the wharf.
+The gantry cranes in this area operate along a track system that fronts the wharf.
+Due to their size and configuration, the gantry cranes cannot be moved to the EQMR facility for repair.
 Therefore, periodic equipment maintenance and repair is performed in this area.
 There are no storm drain inlets in the immediate vicinity and stormwater in this area generally sheet flows towards the south where it discharges into Apra Harbor.
-This discharge area has been designated as
+Because the area does not have a single point source there is no designated outfall.